Rebecca Robinson - Set of 6 Cards

 Born in Hamburg Germany, Rebecca Robinson’s initial years were spent on a farm surrounded by country life.
 Her curiosity and passion for the natural world began when her family moved to Zimbabwe Africa, where she was surrounded by exotic creatures.

 Her family then moved to America where she developed a fondness for art.
-The garage storage shed was christened “The Bug House” and her affections soon grew to include all creatures great & small and services included hospital, rehabilitation centre, luxury resort, behavioural observation & analysis, science lab, museum and art gallery.
+The garage storage shed was christened “The Bug House” and her affections soon grew to include all creatures great and small.
 Tadpoles were released as frogs, caterpillars metamorphosed to butterflies, injured birds returned to the wild and her pencil and ‘artistic eye’ became sharper.

 She later sought further education in Australia, graduating from the University of Melbourne, Victoria with a Bachelor of Science degree in Zoology.
 She then went on to complete a Bachelor of Fine Arts with Honours in Wildlife Illustration, at the University of Newcastle, New South Wales.